*daily rates in Reggio Calabria Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 Most people visiting Reggio di Calabria arrive at Ravagnese Airport, 3 miles south of the city.
 Flights arrive there from Rome

-, Bergamo, Barcelona and Malta.
+.
 Other people arrive by train from Milan, Rome and Naples alighting at the Stazione Centrali.
 Budget airline fans can fly Ryanair or easyJet into Lamezia Terme Airport 70 miles to the north.

 What to See in the City